sjel123/LED_Distrubtion/userguide.md

 4. The UI controls mode, FPS, color pattern, rotation, idle animations, and distribution parameters for each simulation.

 ## Simulation controls
-- **Mode** selects which algorithm drives the pixels (Monte Carlo π, histograms, random walk, a longer-step random walk variant, a random pixel fill that lights unused pixels until the grid is full, a Snake '97-style automaton that chases apples, a worm trail that moves a fixed number of pixels without overlapping itself, a row race that fills random rows until one reaches the full width, a column race that fills random columns until one reaches the full height, multi-strip oscillator, wavefront pulse, Brownian cloud, reaction-diffusion, heat diffusion, Game of Life, stock GBM, Lorenz attractor).
+- **Mode** selects which algorithm drives the pixels (Monte Carlo π, histograms, random walk, a longer-step random walk variant, a random pixel fill that lights unused pixels until the grid is full, a Snake '97-style automaton that chases apples, a classic Pac-Man chase with pellets and ghosts, a worm trail that moves a fixed number of pixels without overlapping itself, a row race that fills random rows until one reaches the full width, a column race that fills random columns until one reaches the full height, multi-strip oscillator, wavefront pulse, Brownian cloud, reaction-diffusion, heat diffusion, Game of Life, stock GBM, Lorenz attractor).
 - **Running** toggles between active simulation and configurable idle animation.
 - **Rotation** swaps logical dimensions between 64×16 and 16×64; the default rotation is 90° so the UI starts in the 16×64 (tall) orientation, and the code automatically remaps logical coordinates when rotation changes.
 - **Timing** includes FPS, points-per-frame (samples per iteration), pixel reset threshold, and pause duration after a reset.
-- **Distribution parameters** let you tune normal/Poisson histograms and Monte Carlo π domain size.
+- **Distribution parameters** let you tune normal/Poisson histograms, Monte Carlo π domain size, plus per-simulation knobs such as worm length, Snake starting length/pause, and the Pac-Man ghost count.
 - **Palette/Color pattern** control palette selection (fire, plasma, viridis, turbo, neon, rainbow, aurora, random, or single-color), single-color overrides, and alternative gradients.
 - **Idle animation** governs the fallback textures shown when simulations are paused.